Fashion blog: Number of fashion blogs

 There is considerable disagreement regarding the number of fashion blogs in existence.
 In a February 2006 Women's Wear Daily article, Corcoran stated:

 There is an enormous, and growing, number of fashion and shopping-related blogs: about 2 million, according to Technorati Inc., [...] or slightly less than 10 percent of the 27 million blogs the company tracks.
 (That number includes blogs in languages that use the Roman alphabet and that contain anything fashion-related, including sites such as Pink Is the New Blog, which focuses on celebrities.)

-It is likely that this figure is inflated by a substantial number of personal blogs that mention fashion.
-These are not considered fashion blogs using the criteria above.
+This figure is likely inflated by many personal blogs that mention fashion, as opposed to those using the criteria above.

 All other estimates of the popularity of fashion blogs are considerably lower.
 In September 2005, La Ferla stated that "as little as a year ago, the number of [fashion bloggers] could be counted in the dozens.
 Today there are hundreds".
 Lara Zamiatin estimated in November 2006 that there are now "several hundred fashion blogs".

 In March 2019, UK-based communications technology company Vuelio released a blogging industry report white paper containing longitudinal survey data (collected annually 2016-2018) and subsequent analysis.
 The top five blog categories were identified as: Fashion & Beauty, Lifestyle, Parenting, Food & Drink and Travel.
 In fact, these five "supersectors" collectively on average accounted for two-thirds of all blogs.
 A key finding was a marked decrease in Fashion & Beauty category blogs over this three-year period.
 As a percentage of all blogs, Fashion & Beauty was reported at the following levels per year: 22% in 2016, 13% in 2017, and 8% in 2018.

 “[Fashion & Beauty] has seen the biggest drop in number of blogs from 2016, and as this category is most likely to attract between 1,000 – 10,000 unique visitors per month (medium size), it suggests that the market for this topic is in decline.”